irfansofyana/tetengger/README.md

 How to improve the effectiveness and the efficiency to find something that you've read? yes, you know it.
 You need to save or bookmark that information.

 Many services are available to solve this problem (i.e. [Instapaper](https://www.instapaper.com/u), [Raindrop](https://raindrop.io/), [pocket](https://getpocket.com/en/), etc...).
-Of course they are offering a good service,  but why I created this? the simple reason is just to save money (*lol*), make the most on the free resources, and contribute to open source :)
+Of course they are offering a good service,  but why I created this? the simple reason is just to save money, make the most on the free resources, and contribute to open source 😊

 *fun fact*: tetengger is *marker* in *sundanese* (one of the local language in Indonesia).

 ## tetengger-cli

-tetengger-cli is CLI tool that everyone can use to save (i.e bookmark) any content from the web for free to their GitHub repository in markdown format.
+`tetengger-cli` is CLI tool that everyone can use to save (i.e bookmark) any content from the web for free to their GitHub repository in markdown format.

+> ❗️ `tetengger-cli` is still in very early development and therefore the tool might not stable.

 ### Prerequisites
 In order to use this CLI, you need to have GitHub account, Github repository that you want to use to store the content and also the GitHub token to interact with the API.